Addison Cresswell: Career

 Jonathan Ross, Lee Evans, Michael McIntyre, Alan Carr, Kevin Bridges and Rich Hall.
-He was behind Live at the Apollo, which was hosted by Michael McIntyre and Stand Up for the Week on Channel 4 Television from 2010.
+He was behind Live at the Apollo, which was hosted for the first two series and the first episode of the third by Jack Dee, and Stand Up for the Week on Channel 4 Television from 2010.

 He founded and ran the Off the Kerb talent agency in 1982 and in 1991 co-founded the independent TV and radio production company, Open Mike Productions, with comedian Jack Dee.
 He organised the Channel 4 Comedy Gala annually in support of Great Ormond Street Hospital.
-Off The Kerb was a name he had been using since the early days.

 "He liked the idea of being a Svengali figure, like Brian Epstein with The Beatles," said Dembina, but "he wasn't a greedy person.
 And the thing people forget about Addison is what a brilliant designer he was.
 He created the most eye-catching posters".

 He helped his client Jonathan Ross secure a BBC contract worth £18m.
 When Ross became involved in the Sachsgate controversy, and lost the prime-time TV slot, it was taken over by Live at the Apollo, a show produced by Cresswell's TV production company, which helped to launch another of Cresswell's clients, Michael McIntyre.